MUSSLES/sspipeline/README.md

 Note: You might have to use `pip3` instead of `pip`.

+You can check your installation this by running `sspipeline --help`.

 ## Code Example: Analyzing storm surges for Grand Isle, Louisiana, USA

-Before you continue, make sure that you have SSPipeline installed.
-You can check this by typing `sspipeline --help`.
+Before you run the following, make sure that you have the SSPipeline installed (see the [Installation](#installation) section above).

 ```sh
 # move to the example directory